 If you’re looking to do mountain biking, Ruby’s Inn makes it super easy to get to other trails as well!
 You can rent a bike rack from them and haul the bikes yourself, or you can pay them to shuttle the bikes to a location (but they won’t shuttle you).

-Prices range from $10 per hour for a regular bike to $40 per hour for an eBike.
+Prices range from ~$10 per hour for a regular bike to ~$70 for a half day for an e-bike.
 They also have trailers to tow the little ones.

 They are located in Bryce Canyon City, right at the intersection of Highway 12 and Highway 63 (where you turn in to go to the park).

 They don’t have pull-behinds for the kids, but they offer “Rad Wagons,” which are larger bikes designed to carry a child on the back.
-These cost $125 for a half-day rental.
+These cost ~$119 for a half-day rental and ~$139 for a full-day rental with an additional $20 for a child seat for kids 20-40 pounds.

 We rented one of these Rad Wagon bikes and actually carried two children on them.
 You can see what it looks like in the video above.